-Though prospectors continued to comb the area for the next several years, finding small amounts of gold, it wasn’t until 1872, that the Bayhorse area really began to attract numerous miners when three men by the names of W.A.
+Though prospectors continued to comb the area for the next several years, finding small amounts of gold, it wasn’t until 1872 that the Bayhorse area began to attract numerous miners when three men by the names of W.A.
 Norton, Robert Beardsley, and J.B.
 Hood discovered a rich vein of silver.
-Robert Beardsley and his brother soon started the Beardsley Mine which overlooked the mining camp.
+Robert Beardsley and his brother soon started the Beardsley Mine, which overlooked the mining camp.
 When a prospector named Tim Cooper found another rich silver vein, he started the Ramshorn Mine.
-Other mines soon followed and within months, men, machinery, and cabins quickly populated the area.
+Other mines soon followed, and within months, men, machinery, and cabins quickly populated the area.

 The size of the mining camp increased again in 1877 when hard rock mining began for silver and lead.
-By the following year, the mine was operating on a large scale, with numerous tunnels spread throughout the area.
+By the following year, the mine operated on a large scale, with numerous tunnels spread throughout the area.
 A stamp mill and smelter were completed in 1880.

 Bayhorse’s peak years were during the 1880s and 1890s when the hillsides were dotted with cabins, and the town included numerous saloons, boarding houses, assay offices, banks, a stone Wells Fargo building, a post office, six beehive kilns to make charcoal for the smelters, several ore and timber mills, and two cemeteries.
 The town’s population reached a high of about 300 residents.

-The Ramshorn Mine remained productive until 1888, at which time other mines were also declining.
-By 1896, the beehive kilns were abandoned and in 1889 the town was struck by a fire that destroyed several buildings.
-Over the next decade, more mines closed and people began to leave the area.
-By 1915, all mining operations had ceased and Bayhorse had become a ghost town.
+The Ramshorn Mine remained productive until 1888 when other mines also declined.
+By 1896, the beehive kilns were abandoned, and in 1889 the town was struck by a fire that destroyed several buildings.
+Over the next decade, more mines closed, and people began to leave the area.
+By 1915, all mining operations had ceased, and Bayhorse had become a ghost town.

 In the next several decades, mining operations were revived periodically for short periods, the last time in 1968.
-Over the years, the Bayhorse Mining District was one of the longest-running silver and lead producers in Idaho.
+Over the years, the Bayhorse Mining District was one of Idaho’s longest-running silver and lead producers.
 In 1976 the community was added to the National Register of Historic Places.